 As little as 60 years ago, the region was heavily forested to make way for pastureland.
 Only around 5% of the native dry tropical forest survived.
-The remaining pastureland is heavily degraded – this can be easily seen from the helter-skelter terraces on the hills all around.
 As dry tropical forests are now the rarest of the major tropical ecosystems we are very dedicated to restoring this invaluable habitat.

-In just 5 years the Eco Venao Project has reforested over 30 hectares of land and we are still going strong.
-In 2009 we have almost doubled our planted forest – we planted over 20,000 trees.
-With the impressive natural regeneration that we are seeing, things are going to look quite a bit greener before long!
+In just 13 years the Eco Venao Project has reforested over 30 hectares of land and we are still going strong.
+To date we have successfully planted over 25,000 trees.
+That on top of the impressive natural regeneration that is happening too, things are looking quite a bit greener than when we started!

-The Eco Venao project was first assisted by PROREINA, a research, education and outreach program led by the Smithsonian Tropical Research Institute and Yale School of Forestry.
-We have since teamed up with local native species reforestation specialists, Pacific Forestry.
-We have supported environmental research and education initiatives in the area.
+The Eco Venao project was first assisted by PRORENA, a research, education and outreach program led by the Smithsonian Tropical Research Institute and Yale School of Forestry.
+We have since supported many environmental research and education initiatives in the area.

 As our plantations have grown there has been a notable increase in forest wildlife.
 Monkeys appear to be thriving and the blue morph butterfly is back.
-Today our five year old plantation looks like an established forest and can be seen from the beach and far beyond.
-This forest is now over 30 feet tall with trunk diameters of up to 12 inches (30 cm).
-Its very encouraging stuff!
+Today our thirteen-year-old plantation looks like an established forest and can be seen from the beach and far beyond.